 What Are Controlled Articular Rotations aka CARs?

-Basically what CARs are joint circles.
-But they’re mindful, careful joint circles done systematically and with some technical tweaks.
+Basically, CARs are joint circles.
+But they’re mindful, careful joint circles done in a controlled, systematic way and with some technical tweaks.
 That means they help you get some really awesome benefits.

 Another important component of CARs is that they are an ACTIVE joint movement.
 That means you’re using your brain and muscles to make the largest possible rotation of the joint you’re working on.
 At the same time, you’re going to be working to keep everything else still.

 Why Do Controlled Articular Rotations?

-The problem that we need to solve – the biggest reason our bodies are breaking – is because we took hunter-gather adapted bodies and made them sit in chairs all day long.
+The movement problem that we need to solve – the biggest reason our bodies are breaking – is because we took hunter-gather adapted bodies and made them sit in chairs all day long.

-Bodies need movement.
+Human bodies need movement.
 They just do.
-Large amounts of it, in huge variety.
+Large amounts of it, in a huge variety.
 More of it than most of us have time to manage, and more than we have ever had in our lives.
 Our bodies are movement starved, and so our physical capacity and our aches and pains reflect it.
 We have movement deficit disorder!!!

 The best part is, CARs have some really cool benefits other than just giving your cells a chance to feel some movement (which is already a really big deal).
 Here are 10 of the reasons that I think CARs are the best single movement tool I’ve ever discovered.

-CARs help you connect your brain to your body
+#2 CARs help connect your brain with your body

 Your brain can only help you move well if it’s getting good information from your body.
-If your body is sending up bad info, your brain isn’t going to be able to provide good outputs.
-So the better you can connect your body with your brain, the more efficient, safe and effective your movement.
+If your body is sending up bad info, your brain won’t know where you are in space.
+So the better you can connect your body with your brain, the more efficient, safe and effective your movement can be.

-Over time, improved brain-body connection will contribute to your balance, your fluidity and your ability to control your body as you move.
+Over time, improved brain-body connection will improve your balance, your fluidity and your ability to control your body as you move.
 In fact, it’s a key capacity that underlies all other movement!
 No matter what you love doing, having a good brain-body connection will help you do it better.

 You can do CARs pretty quickly, or you can do them really slowly.
 Either way, they require focus and concentration to do them well.
 I’m pretty sure this counts as meditation.

-Then you get one of those great virtuous cycles – the more of you that you access in the real world, the more you actually improve your mobility, range of motion and capacity.
+Then you get one of those great virtuous cycles – the more of your parts that you access in the real world, the more you actually improve your mobility, range of motion and capacity.
 We do CARs before every hike or MovNat workout, every time.
 Coffee + CARs every morning!

-Do you ever feel confused about how to focus your movement work?
+Do you ever feel uncertain about how to focus your movement work?
 I know that whole body movement can be overwhelming – it often feels like you need to work on EVERYTHING.

 Honestly, we probably do need to work on everything.

 Bodies work on a use-it-or-lose it basis – that’s how they save energy.
-If you want to keep what you have, you need to keep using it, and CARs will help you both find and keep whatever ya got.
+If you want to keep what you have, you need to keep using it.
+CARs will help you both find and keep whatever ya got.